-The Museum will offer onsite Summer Classes for children in grades K–5 from July 5 through August 27, 2021. miSci science communicators will present eight weeks of classes that cover a variety of STEAM-related topics including the science of video games, nanotechnology, chemistry, astronomy, and dinosaurs.
+Summer Classes for children in grades K–5 are available through August 27, 2021. miSci science communicators present a variety of STEAM-related topics including the science of video games, nanotechnology, chemistry, astronomy, and dinosaurs.
 Class activities include exhibit guided tours, exhibit floor activities, outdoor games, Planetarium shows, and science demonstrations.
-Summer classes will be presented separately for students entering grades K–2, and for students entering grades 3–5.
+Summer classes are presented separately for students entering grades K–2, and for students entering grades 3–5.
 All on-site programs follow CDC, state and local health guidelines.

 Click here for health and safety information.